partim/random-travel-docs/interrail/reservations.md

 * [Interrail](https://www.interrail.eu/en/book-reservations#/) at
   a surcharge of 2 euros per reservation.
 You need an account and have to register your pass.
+* [Trainplanet](https://trainplanet.com/) sells reservations for TGVs and Intercities at what looks like a 10% surcharge.
+Don’t forget to switch the currency to euros!
+You need a pass cover number.

 Reservations can be purchased from booking offices at Italian stations.
 They are _not_ available from ticket machines.